 CBS This Morning, Impact of Rosenwald Schools, 2021

 Andrew Feiler has joined the Advisory Council of the campaign to create the Julius Rosenwald & Rosenwald Schools National Historical Park.
 Soon to be the first national park to honor a Jewish American.

 A Better Life for Their Children was named a Photolucida Critical Mass Top 50 portfolio for 2020.

-A Better Life for Their Children was selected to be part of Photoville's international outdoor exhibition The Fence traveling to eleven cities in the United States and Canada, 2020-2021.
+A Better Life for Their Children was part of Photoville's international outdoor exhibition The Fence displayed in eleven cities in the United States and Canada, 2020-2021.

 Composer Doug Hooker crafted a symphonic suite inspired by an earlier body of Andrew Feiler's photography.
 The world premiere of the musical composition Without Regard to Sex, Race, or Color was held at the National Civil Rights Museum at the Lorraine Motel in Memphis in 2019.
 This work was the first movement of an eventual full symphony about the role of education in the rise of the African American community.
 Hooker has now completed the remaining two movements to create a full symphony.
 The second movement is about the Rosenwald schools collaboration.
 The full symphony will premiere in Atlanta in 2022.